What does DPO mean?

 As you can infer from this definition, three elements need to be satisfied.

-Firstly, “core activities” refer to your primary business objectives and if you collect and use personal data to achieve your primary objectives, you may fulfill this criteria.
+Firstly, “core activities” refer to your primary business objectives and if you collect and use personal data to achieve your primary objectives, you may fulfil this criteria.

 Secondly, your processing of personal data should consist of regular and systematic monitoring of individuals.
-This would include online tracking, profiling, and behavioral advertising
+This would include online tracking, profiling, and behavioural advertising

 When you collect and use sensitive personal data such as health data or data related to racial or ethnic origin, it exposes individuals to higher risks.
 Therefore, if you process such data on a large scale, you are required to appoint a DPO.